markand/irccd/doc/src/irccd.conf.md

 The file syntax has following rules:

 1. Each option is stored in a section,
 2. Some sections may be redefined multiple times,
 3. Empty option must have quotes (e.g. `option = ""`).

-# The @include statement
+# The @include and @tryinclude statements

 Irccd adds an extension to this format by adding an `@include` keyword which let you splitting your configuration file.

-Note: this `@include` statement must be at the beginning of the file and must be
+note: this `@include` statement must be at the beginning of the file and must be
       surrounded by quotes if the file name has spaces.

 You can use both relative or absolute paths.
 If relative paths are used, they are relative to the current file being parsed.

+The alternative `@tryinclude` keyword is similar but does not fails if the requested file is not found.

 ## Example